How To Fix Overwatch 2 Keeps Crashing [2023]

 Overwatch 2 can crash due to corrupt game files, interference from the Windows Firewall, and incorrect video settings.

-How to fix Overwatch 2 crashing issue?
+How do you fix the Overwatch 2 crashing issue?

 To fix the issue, you must repair the game files, turn off Windows Defender Firewall, adjust in-game video settings, or set the game’s priority to real-time in Task Manager.